microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerCLR2_1/README.md

 ## View the Service Profiler traces
 * Wait for 2-5 minutes so the events can be aggregated to Application Insights.
 * Open the **Performance** blade in the application insights resource created.
-Once the the process of the trace is done, you will see the Profiler Traces button like it below:
+Once the process of the trace is done, you will see the Profiler Traces button like it below:

 ![Profiler Traces](../../media/performance-blade.png)